Triviality and small pots

 HMRC Pensions Tax Manual - PTM063500: Trivial commutation lump sum (opens in a new window)

-However, it is possible for non-occupational pension plans (for example personal pension plans, stakeholder pension plans, s.32 transfer plans) as well as occupational schemes to be commuted if the individual is 55 (57 from 6 April 2028) or over, the amount paid is no more than £10,000 and it extinguishes all rights in the arrangement.
-It doesn't matter what the value of their other pension rights are.
-For non-occupational plans, its possible to do this three times in your lifetime.
+However, it is possible for non-occupational pension plans (such as personal pension plans, stakeholder pension plans, s.32 transfer plans) as well as occupational schemes to be commuted if the individual is 55 or over, the amount paid is no more than £10,000 and it extinguishes all rights in the arrangement.
+It doesn't matter what the value of your other pension rights are.
+For non-occupational plans, you can do this three times in your lifetime.

 More information is available in our Technical Central articles on triviality and small lump sums.

-A. No they have not increased.
-The value of the member's benefits value under the scheme cannot be more than £18,000.
+No they have not increased.
+The value of the individual's benefits value under the scheme cannot be more than £18,000.

 HMRC Pensions Tax Manual PTM63600: Lump sums: winding-up lump sum (opens in a new window)